GoogleCloudPlatform/professional-services-data-validator/README.md

 ## Validation Reports

-The data validation tool can write the results of a validation run to Google BigQuery or print to Std Out.
+The output handlers tell the data validation tool where to store the results of each validation.
+The tool can write the results of a validation run to Google BigQuery or print to stdout (default).

-The output handlers tell the data validation where to store the results of each validation.
-By default the handler will print to stdout.
+View the schema of the results [here](terraform/results_schema.json).

 ### Configure tool to output to BigQuery